jscriptcoder/object-oriented-js/README.md

 # Object Oriented JavaScript
-This is just another library to define easily namespaces, modules, objects and/or types (or classes if you like, although I personally don't like calling them in such way, since Javascript does NOT have classes).
-This bunch of utilities come really handy and help you to organize your code in a better way.
+This is just another library to define easily namespaces, modules, objects and/or types (or classes if you prefer, although I personally don't like calling them in such way, since Javascript does NOT have classes).
+This bunch of utilities comes really handy and help you to organize your code in a better way.

 ## Global $JS API
 **$JS.extend**